-At the time Bea was elected President of SWE she was Vice President and Chief Engineer of Newark Controls, her own company.
-Bea pioneered in the design, development, and manufacture of pressure and gas density controls for aircraft and missiles.
+When Bea was elected President of SWE, she was Vice President and Chief Engineer of Newark Controls, her own company.
+Bea pioneered in designing, developing, and manufacturing pressure and gas density control for aircraft and missiles.
 Of particular interest is her invention of the gas density switch, a key component in systems using artificial atmospheres.

 In 1963 Bea was the recipient of SWE’s Achievement Award.

 Bea’s husband, Rodney D. Chipp, a prominent engineer, was a valued friend of SWE.
 The Rodney D. Chipp Memorial Award was established in memory of his efforts with and help to SWE.

 - B.S. in Ch.E., 1939, New Jersey Institute of Technology

 - M.S. in Physics, 1949, Stevens Institute of Technology

 - Sc.D., 1958, Hobart and William Smith Colleges

 - D.Eng., 1965, Rensselaer Polytechnic Institute (the first such degree presented to a woman by RPI)